Covering Numbers for Deep ReLU Networks with Applications to Function Approximation and Nonparametric Regression: Introduction

 It\blindfootnote{ H. B\"olcskei gratefully acknowledges support by the Lagrange Mathematics and Computing Research Center, Paris, France.} is well known that neural networks exhibit universal approximation properties \cite{Hornik1989, Cybenko1989, Funahashi1989, Barron1993}, but these results typically require infinitely large, specifically infinitely wide, networks.
 Neural networks employed in practice are, however, subject to constraints on width, depth, weight magnitude and precision, and connectivity (i.e., the number of nonzero weights).
 To characterize the performance limits of neural networks under such constraints, it is necessary to quantify the complexity of the function classes they realize.
 This is typically done through two widely used complexity notions, namely Vapnik-Chervonenkis (VC) dimension \cite{VAPNIK1971} and covering numbers \cite{wainwright2019high}.

 The VC dimension finds application in the characterization of (i) the approximation-theoretic limits of neural networks with the ReLU activation function, see e.g. \cite{shen2019deep}, hereafter referred to as ReLU networks, and (ii) the prediction error incurred in nonparametric regression through ReLU networks, see e.g. \cite{Kohler2019}.
-Nearly-tight bounds on the VC dimension of ReLU networks were reported in \cite{bartlett2019nearly}, specifically upper and lower bounds differing only by a multiplicative factor of order lower than that of the upper and the lower bound.
+Nearly-tight bounds on the VC dimension of ReLU networks were reported in \cite{bartlett2019nearly}, specifically upper and lower bounds differing only by a multiplicative factor of order lower than that of the upper and the lower bound\footnote{For networks with piecewise polynomial activation functions of degree at least $2$, there is still a large gap between the VC dimension upper and lower bounds available in the literature.}.

 Covering numbers have been used to characterize the approximation-theoretic limits of ReLU networks \cite{deep-it-2019, yarotsky2019phase, Caragea2022}, upper-bound the prediction error they incur in nonparametric regression \cite{Schmidt-Hieber2017, Chen2019}, and quantify their classification capacity \cite{Caragea2023, Anthony1999, Bartlett2017}.
 These analyses typically construct coverings by quantizing the network weights to a precision commensurate with the desired covering ball radius.
 The cardinality of the resulting coverings then provides upper bounds on the covering number.
 Corresponding explicit lower bounds are, to the best of our knowledge, not available in the literature.